Create a support zip using the REST API in Data Center applications

 Generate a support zip with particular parameters

-When you generate a support zip via the admin console, you're able to select which items to include, and whether to limit file sizes.
+hen you generate a support zip via the admin console, you're able to select which items to include, limit file sizes if needed, and export log files for the selected timeframe.
 This is also possible when generating the zip using the REST API.

 For example, if you wanted the log files and health check results from nodes 1 and 2, and didn't want to limit file sizes you could use the following: